dsersy/polyp-detector/README.md

 This is an **academic-grade software prototype**, provided as-is and without support beyond the included documentation.
-It works for me on my computers, and perhaps, if your karma is good enough, the deity of your choice is having a good day, *and* the relevant celestial bodies are correctly aligned, it might work for you too.
-But it is just as (if not more) likely to fail in mysterious ways and spew cryptic error messages.
+It works for me on my computers, and perhaps, if your karma is good enough, the deity of your choice is having a good day, *and* the relevant celestial bodies are correctly aligned, it might work for you as well.
+But it is just as (if not more) likely to fail in mysterious ways and spew cryptic error messages instead.
 Or crash your Matlab (which is actually quite likely due to the finicky nature of error handling in the Caffe library).
 There, you cannot say you were not warned...